guidance-guarantee-programme/pension_guidance/content/transfer_pension.en.md

 Combining your pots could make your pensions easier to manage and help you save on fees.
 You need to check if you’ll:

  - be charged fees to transfer one pot to another
- - lose any special features, eg a guaranteed annuity rate
+ - lose any special features, e.g. a guaranteed annuity rate

 You’ll need to speak to each provider separately to find out their rules on combining pots.